Blog

 How Schema Makes Local GEO Machine-Readable

-This section distills how schema functions in the GEO stack and why it is the second non-negotiable pillar after content.
+Let's see how schema functions in the GEO stack and why it is the second non-negotiable pillar after content.

 Why Content Alone Is Not Enough for AI Recommendation

-Even perfectly written local content still requires interpretation.
-Without schema, AI systems often have to infer location, availability, authority, and intent from your marketing copy, and inference, as we’ve just mentioned above, introduces risk.
+But first things first.
+Before going any further, we need to clarify why content alone is not enough for local GEO efforts.
+Even perfectly written blog post still requires interpretation.
+Without schema, AI systems often have to infer location, availability, authority, and intent from your marketing copy, and inference, as we’ve just mentioned above, introduces risks.
+Schema, however, replaces inference with assertion.
+When you use it correctly, answer engines learn:

 • Who the business is;